 You can see this video to know more:

-Mantecaditos are a holiday staple during Christmas.
-These shortbread cookies are pretty similar to polvorones for the shape and the use of ingredients, and they have my whole heart for the unparalleled deliciousness.
+Mantecaditos are a cookie staple during holidays, especially Christmas.
+These shortbread cookies are pretty similar to polvorones (Mexican wedding cookies) for the shape and the use of ingredients, and they have my whole heart for their unparalleled deliciousness.

 Unlike polvorones, mantecaditos are more open to options, and mantecaditos con guayaba is the best of its kind.
 As you bite into the crumbly treat, you will be greeted with sweet, tangy notes of guava complemented by the nutty flavor from almonds.